What Size Windshield Wipers Do I Need?

 The back-and-forth swish of windshield wipers clearing away rain and snow is a reassuring sound.
 Wiper squeegees (also called inserts or refills), the part that actually touches and cleans the windshield, should be replaced every six months, especially after a harsh winter or blazing-hot summer.
 Wipers come in many lengths and designs, and it’s important to install the correct size.

-Installing longer than recommended wiper blades (which include a metal frame and squeegee in one assembly) can cause them to jam and bump into each other.
+Installing wiper blades that are longer than recommended (which include a metal frame and squeegee in one assembly) can cause them to jam and bump into each other.
 This can quickly lead to damaged blades or premature wiper motor failure.
 The blade can also strike and damage expensive windshield trim.